-The amount of physical activity you need to do to lose weight is likely to be higher than the minimum amount recommended for general health.
-The actual amount you need will depend on factors such as your current weight, height, age, gender and food intake.
+The amount of physical activity you need to do to lose weight will usually be higher than the minimum amount recommended for general health.
+The actual amount you need will depend on factors such as your current weight, height, age, sex and food intake.

 If you don’t currently do much exercise, start slowly and gradually build up over time to the recommended levels.
 It may take some trial and error to find the amount of exercise that works for you in terms of being sustainable and helping you to reach your weight loss goals.

 For individual advice, we suggest talking to a fitness professional (such as an Accredited Exercise Physiologist).

 In the vast majority of cases, exercising more is a surprisingly ineffective way to lose weight unless it is combined with changes to what we eat.
 Even so, being more active is valuable for its health and wellbeing benefits beyond weight loss.